JulianKnodt/nerf_atlas/readme.md

                         L2 smooth dnerf tf (default: 0)
-  --time-gamma          Apply a gamma based on time (default: False) --gru-flow            Use GRU for Δx (default: False) --nicepath            Render a nice path for DNeRF (default: False) --with-canon WITH_CANON
+  --time-gamma          Apply a gamma based on time (default: False) --gru-flow            Use GRU for Δx (default: False) --with-canon WITH_CANON
                         Preload a canonical NeRF (default: None) --fix-canon           Do not train canonical NeRF (default: False)